d4n3sh/thedaneshproject/content/posts/2007-11-28-arkayne-related-posts-plugin-for-wordpress.md

 **WordPress Plugin**

 The Arkayne widget will add a section with related posts to the bottom of every post when viewed in single page mode.
 For new post you will have to wait about 30 minutes before related posts start showing up.
-This is because Arkayne takes about 30minutes to scan through it&#8217;s database of posts and find the most relevant posts for the newly added post.
+This is because Arkayne takes about 30minutes to scan through it's database of posts and find the most relevant posts for the newly added post.

 When displaying related posts, the Arkayne widget will always list your own blog posts near the top followed by relevant posts from other blogs at the bottom.